 In this ebook, we'll look at the value of live chat first from the customer’s point of view and then from a business standpoint.
 These viewpoints are closely tied together, because when customers are truly satisfied, your bottom line inevitably grows as well.
+No matter if your company is a small app maker or a major enterprise; providing chat support can make a huge difference.

 Thanks.
 Enjoy the read.